 The Audio Mixer module can best be described as a modular digital audio workstation.
 Several channel strips can be combined to create an audio mixer with the desired number of inputs and outputs.
-A channel strip typically consists of a fader to control the channel's volume, an audio peak meter to monitor the channel's audio levels in dBFS and an input gain and pan setting.
+A channel strip typically consists of a fader to control the channel's volume, an audio peak meter to monitor the channel's (pre-fader) audio levels in dBFS and an input gain and pan setting.
 The module makes dealing with various audio sources transparent as different sources, internal and external, can be used interchangeably.
 Audio from each source is converted to a high quality (floating point) internal audio format.
 Rate matching is applied to keep latency low and constant, both per source and overall.

 Right click a channel strip to open its popup menu.
 The following additional menu entries are available.

 <input> Audio Follows

 Select a module here to automatically change the audio level with the module's tally status: if the module's tally is selected (white) or program (red) the fader will go up to its previous position, if it's selected for preview or not at all the fader will go down to mute the channel.
 Default this is off (None).

 <input> Channel Mapping

 By default an input is always processed as a stereo signal and mapped 1:1 to the output.
 If the output has more than two channels then this menu enables you to map the input to other output pairs.

 Set all controls on the channel strip to their default values.

 Enables you to change the channel strip's bottom caption.

 Removes the channel strip.